 If you’re looking for an affordable hotel in Hamburg, see what’s it’s like to stay at the conveniently located Heikotel Am Stadtpark.

 Our first visit to Hamburg was full of surprises.
-From great food to third wave coffee, the city impressed us with its culinary scene.
-In fact, we could only scratch the surface during our long weekend in Hamburg.
+From great food to specialty coffee, the city impressed us with its culinary scene.
+In fact, we could only scratch the surface during one long weekend in Hamburg.

 This initial trip coincided with the annual Christmas market season, one of the busiest times of the year due to the popularity of the many Hamburg Christmas markets.
 Not that we’re complaining – we planned our trip around the markets too.

 Four straight days of eating, drinking and being merry can be tiring.
 That’s why we stayed at the conveniently located Heikotel Am Stadtpark in Hamburg’s Winterhude neighborhood.

 Located halfway between the airport and the Rathaus, Hamburg’s city hall, Heikotel Am Stadtpark was an affordable base for our visit.
 Not only did we enjoy staying in quiet Winterhude, but we also appreciated being just a few blocks from a metro station where we could catch a 15-minute U-Bahn to the center of town.

 In addition to being a 5-minute walk to the Saarlandstraße U-Bahn station, the Heikotel am Stadtpark is near Hamburg’s Stadtpark, an urban oasis popular among Hamburgers, i.e. residents of Hamburg.
 Had we wanted to stay local, we could have easily eaten and shopped all within a few blocks of the hotel.

 Though not a luxury hotel, the Heikotel Am Stadtpark offers 24-hour reception with friendly staff fluent in English.
 During our stay, we often stopped at the front desk to ask a question or two as well as to enjoy a piece of candy.